-As redundancy is not recognised under the Labour Law, collective transfer of employees is not allowed under the Labour Law and each employee will be dealt with individually on the basis of the provisions of his or her employment contract.
+As redundancy is not recognised under the Labour Law, a collective transfer of employees is not allowed under the Labour Law and each employee will be dealt with individually on the basis of the provisions of his or her employment contract.

-Although the transfer of business is significant to employees' status, the Labour Law does not require the consent of employees to the transfer but only to any changes affecting their employment contracts.
-As such, employers should distinguish between the following two options for transferring a business according to the impact each would have on the employees' status.
+Although a transfer of business has a significant effect on employees' status, the Labour Law does not require the consent of employees to the transfer, only to any changes affecting their employment contracts.
+As such, employers should distinguish between the following two options for transferring a business according to the effects each would have on the employees' status.

-i Transfer of business with acquisition of the commercial licence (no change in the name of employer)
+i Transfer of business with acquisition of commercial licence: no change to name of employer

-Examples of this transfer are buying the shares of a limited liability company or acquiring the parent company of a branch.
-In such case, employment contracts of employees remain in force and no consent is required to be obtained from the employees on the transfer unless the new owner wishes to make changes to their contracts, in which case it is mandatory to obtain the employees' consent on an individual basis.
+Examples of this type of transfer are buying the shares of a limited liability company or acquiring the parent company of a branch.
+In these cases, employment contracts remain in force and there is no requirement to obtain consent from employees regarding the transfer unless the new owner wishes to make changes to their contracts, in which case it is mandatory to obtain the consent of each employee, individually.

-ii Transfer of business without acquisition of the commercial licence (name of employer is changed)
+ii Transfer of business without acquisition of commercial licence: name of employer changed

-There are two possible options in this transfer:
+There are two possible options in this type of transfer:

-- the new employer may opt to hire the employees under new contracts after having their employment contracts with the old employer terminated and they have received all their end-of-service benefits; or - the new employer hires the employees on continuous employment and accepts the transfer of the old employer's obligations under the existing employment contracts.
+- a the new employer may opt to hire the employees under new contracts after having their employment contracts with the old employer terminated and they have received all their end-of-service benefits; or - the new employer hires the employees on continuous employment and accepts the transfer of the former employer's obligations under the existing employment contracts.
 In this case, the new employer and the old employer will be jointly liable for the discharge of all obligations under the employees' employment contracts for six months.

-Furthermore, it is also mandatory to transfer, on an individual basis, the work permit and employment visa of each employee after making the necessary changes to their employment contracts, a process that employers find onerous and time-consuming.
-It is also important to distinguish in this type of transfer between the procedural requirements pertaining to foreign workers and those pertaining to UAE workers and workers of other GCC countries, since the transfer of the latter should be in compliance with the provisions of the UAE Federal Law No. (7) of 1999 regarding the pensions and social security regulations and after obtaining the approval of the General Authority for Pensions and Social Security.
+Furthermore, it is also mandatory to transfer, individually, the work permit and employment visa of each employee after making the necessary changes to the employment contract, a process that employers find onerous and time-consuming.
+It is also important to distinguish in this type of transfer between the procedural requirements pertaining to foreign workers and those pertaining to UAE workers and workers of other GCC countries, since the transfer of the latter should be in compliance with the provisions of the UAE Federal Law No. 7 of 1999 regarding the pensions and social security regulations, and after obtaining the approval of the General Authority for Pensions and Social Security.

-XIII OUTLOOK
+XIV OUTLOOK

-This chapter has highlighted that the Labour Law is not sufficiently sophisticated and indeed is silent in some areas regarding certain employment issues.
-As such, employers and employees are encouraged to seek legal advice when entering into employment contracts or when dealing with the issues discussed above.
+This chapter has highlighted that the Labour Law is not sufficiently sophisticated, and indeed is silent in some areas, regarding certain employment issues.
+As such, employers and employees are encouraged to seek legal advice when entering into employment contracts or when dealing with the issues that have been discussed.

 There have been ongoing discussions about a new Labour Law and there are great hopes that one will be enacted that will cover areas of employment relationships that are not currently addressed.
-It seems there is a general agreement in the marketplace that amendments to the Labour Law might not be enough to match the phenomenal growth in the economy of the UAE over the past few years and face the challenges of the years to come.
-A new Labour Law must include, inter alia, provisions on: data protection; international and local secondment of employees; the appointment of employees' representatives; a minimum wage; discrimination and harassment; pensions and healthcare; and redundancy.
+It seems there is a general agreement in the marketplace that amendments to the Labour Law might not be enough to match the phenomenal growth in the economy of the UAE during the past few years and face the challenges of the years to come.
+A new Labour Law must include provisions on, inter alia, data protection, international and local secondment of employees, the appointment of employees' representatives, a minimum wage, discrimination and harassment, pensions and healthcare, and redundancy.
 These areas are either not covered properly or not covered at all by the current Labour Law.